csce585-mlsystems/skin-cancer-detection/README.md

 -	Apply various image preprocessing techniques to the dataset and test their impact on model.
 -	Measure how the model performs on smaller subsets of the dataset to evaluate how much training data is necessary for reliable performance.
 ### Expected Outcome
+Insights into:
-The sensitivity of EfficientNet-based models for real-world, low-quality images.
+- The sensitivity of EfficientNet-based models for real-world, low-quality images.
-The effect of model size and training data on achieving a clinical-grade sensitivity threshold.
+- The effect of model size and training data on achieving a clinical-grade sensitivity threshold.
-The trade-off between sensitivity and false positives, using ROC curve analysis.
+- The trade-off between sensitivity and false positives, using ROC curve analysis.